tylerwgoza/react-style/README.md

     });

-It's possible to enable support for more pseudo-classes but those will only work when compiling to CSS.
+It's possible to enable support for more pseudo-classes but those will only work when compiling to CSS:

+    Todo

 ## What's wrong with CSS/SCSS/less?
 A lot, and @vjeux covered it pretty good in his presentation: [CSS in JS][css-in-js]